 The best part about Magic Kingdom with a toddler is that there are so many rides that don’t have a height requirement.
 That makes it the perfect Disney theme park regardless of how old or how tall your child is.
-Based on our own experiences (both recent and past), we pulled together a list of the best rides for toddlers in Magic Kingdom in each of the section of the park.
+Based on our recent experiences visiting Magic Kingdom with toddlers, I pulled together a list of the best Magic Kingdom rides for toddlers in each of the section of the park.

 Magic Kingdom Itinerary for Toddlers

-The areas of Magic Kingdom are listed below in the order that we went through them.
+The areas of Magic Kingdom are listed below in the order that we went through them during our first trip to Disney World in one day with a toddler.
 Ride wait times are based on our experiences in Magic Kingdom in early December.

 - Arrive at Magic Kingdom at 8:30am for the rope drop ceremony at 8:55am